Skip to main content

 • Narrowing or ulcers where the stomach and small bowel join.
 May require stretching with a balloon or, rarely, surgery

-• Usually because of lack of adequate vitamin intake.
+• Lack of adequate vitamin intake.
 Prevented by regular blood tests and supplementation of vitamins, especially B12

 • Excessive or inadequate weight loss.
 Rarely requires further surgery